NunesClement/NunesClement/README.md

 👨🏻‍💻 I'm a web developer, based in France.
 I am passionate about conception, design and web development and I have the opportunity to work on many projects.
 In parallel with the "artificial intelligence" master's degree, I trained in web technologies and carried out numerous freelance missions.

 🔧 The stack I currently use: Typescript, React, NextJS.
-You can consult it in a more complete way on Malt or on my portfolio.
+You can consult it in a more complete way on Malt.

 ⚡️ In general, I like to make new things work and I am interested in any language or paradigm.